Home » Recipes » No Bake Dairy Free Lemon Cheesecake (Gluten Free)

 Then you’ll beat in the powdered sugar, lemon juice, and the other ingredients.
 If you add the lemon juice right away to the un-softened dairy free cream cheese, it will be a bit harder to mix and look lumpy at first.

-piece of dairy free lemon cheesecake displayed on a fork
+overhead photo of dairy free lemon cheesecake garnished with berries.

 To add a nice yellow color to this lemon cheesecake, we added some natural food color powder from McCormick, but that’s completely optional.
 You don’t have to make this yellow if you prefer to keep it white.
 The McCormick natural yellow color I used has a slightly green tint to it, so it won’t look quite like an artificially colored lemon cheesecake.